VitailOG/pydantic-meta/README.md

 ___

 ## About
-Allow define models where many familiar fields
+Allow to define models where many similar fields

 ## Installation